Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/services/localdb/README.md

 # Emulate deployed Mongo db for local development

-The deployed version of this app use an ephemeral Mongo db to store cache data but normally you should not care about that.
-If however you are working on the scaping code that stores results in the Mongo db then, you do/should care.
+The deployed version of this app use an ephemeral Mongo db to store cache data but this Docker image does not get deployed.
+Instead it emulates the deployed version of the db so that you can develop code locally.
+If you are working on the early voting locations or absentee drop off locations, you will want to follow these instructions.

 To do development work locally then you need a Mongo db that is configured similarly to the deployed db.
 You might be tempted to work directly with the deployed db but that does not seem like a good idea.
 If you find a use case for that, document it here but for now lets use a docker image for our local Mongo db.